College Advising Corps

 The mission of the Southern California College Advising Corps is to improve college outcomes for low-income, first- generation, and underrepresented students.

 The goal of the program is to raise the number of California students who attend and complete college by encouraging and assisting high school students with their college searches, college applications, financial aid, and making the transition to post-secondary education.

 As we continue our trajectory in making an impact with students in California we also seek to facilitate partnerships with local schools and districts, if you are interested in partnering with the Southern California College Advising Corps and would like to learn more, please click here.

 In the fall of 2013, the USC Center for Enrollment Research, Policy, and Practice partnered with the College Advising Corps to launch the Southern California College Advising Corps (SCCAC).
 The launch was made possible by a grant from the College Advising Corps.

 We have expanded the Southern California College Corps to 16 advisers for the 2014-2015 academic year.
 Beyond Garden Grove, we are also working with Los Angeles and Long Beach.

 If you are interested in partnering with us to have an adviser serve in your school, or would like to help support this program, please contact us at firstname.lastname@example.org.

 2013-2014 Academic Year

-Currently three college advisers serve three high schools in the Garden Grove Unified School District: Garden Grove, Los Amigos, and Santiago High Schools.
-The advisers serve more than 6,600 high school students in planning and reaching their college goals.
+These college advisers were open-access resources to all students in the schools served, and a special focus of their work is improving college outcomes for low-income, first-generation college, and underrepresented students.
+They served three high schools in the Garden Grove Unified School District: Garden Grove, Los Amigos, and Santiago High Schools.
+The advisers worked with more than 6,600 high school students in planning and reaching their college goals.